-This is a recipe that my mother-in-law shared with me.
-She has made these mustard beans every summer for the last 50 years.
+My mother-in-law shared this yellow bean recipe.
+She has made these mustard beans every summer for over 50 years.
+Together, we adjusted the recipe until we got it perfect.

-Mustard Beans go perfectly with any meal; I always serve them at Thanksgiving and Christmas dinner.
-They are the perfect accompaniment with roast or ham.
+Mustard Beans go with any meal.
+I always serve them at Thanksgiving and Christmas dinner.
+They are the perfect accompaniment with Smoked Chuck Roast and Double Smoked Ham.

 - Use mustard beans instead of relish on smokies, hot dogs, or hamburgers.